geeksblabla/geeksblabla.com/README.md

 #### Notes :

-In the Notes section, you need to collect the most important part of the episode and try to find the right title for it.
+In the Notes section, you need to collect the most important part of the episode and try to find the right title for it using  this format : `h:min - title `

 ```
 0:00 - Intro